Anterolateral Ankle Impingement

 Summary

-The hallmark of anterolateral impingement syndrome of the ankle is pain located in the front of the ankle, at its outermost aspect.
-This pain can often be made worse when a patient bends over their foot moving forward.
-This condition is most commonly the result of soft tissue scar buildup in this location after prior injury to the ankle (sprain, fracture), or from an inflammatory process affecting the ankle.
-The redundant tissue effectively gets pinched or “sandwiched” between the bones as the available space decreases during certain movements (dorsiflexion).
+The hallmark of anterolateral impingement is pain located in the front outermost aspect of the ankle (Figure 1).
+This pain can often be made worse when a patient bends their ankle upwards.
+This condition is most commonly the result of soft tissue scar buildup in this location after a prior injury to the ankle (ankle sprain, high ankle sprain, ankle fracture).
+The redundant scar tissue effectively gets pinched or “sandwiched” between the bones of the ankle joint as the available space decreases during certain ankle movements (dorsiflexion).
 The pain is usually quite localized, and pressing on this area while moving the ankle joint will usually reproduce symptoms.
-Anterolateral ankle impingement is best diagnosed based on a good clinical exam, as well as history taken from an experienced clinician.
-The pillars of non-operative treatment typically include avoiding aggravating activities, icing, and/or bracing the ankle.
+Anterolateral ankle impingement is best diagnosed based on a good clinical exam.
+Non-operative treatment typically include avoiding aggravating activities, icing, and/or bracing the ankle.
 Patients that do not respond to such measures often become candidates for arthroscopic surgery, which is a procedure to clean out the scar tissue in this region of the ankle.

-Clinical Presentation
+Clinical Presentation of Anterolateral Ankle Impingement

-Although several laterally located ligaments in the ankle can be responsible for anterolateral impingement syndrome, the ligament most commonly associated with this problem is called the anterior inferior tibiofibular ligament (one of the ligaments that holds the two bones of the lower leg together at the level of the ankle) (Figure 2).
-Tearing of the lower bands of this ligament can produce a prominent soft-tissue mass, synovitis, or generalized inflammation in this region, leading to eventual impingement.
+Symptoms from anterolateral ankle impingement occur when there is a build-up of scar tissue in the outer (lateral) aspect of the ankle joint.
+When the foot is brought upwards, the lower bone of the ankle joint (the talus) jams or “pinches” this scar tissue buildup between it and the upper bones of the ankle (the fibula and tibia).
+This impingement can be quite painful.
+When this occurs, it is classically the result of a prior ankle sprain.
+This injury tears one or more ligaments along the outer aspect of the ankle.
+The ligament most commonly associated with this problem is called the anterior inferior tibiofibular ligament (Figure 2).
+The anterior inferior tibiofibular ligament is one of the ligaments that holds the two bones of the lower leg together at the level of the ankle.
+Tearing of the lower bands of this ligament can produce a prominent mass of scar tissue leading to impingement.
 The anterior inferior tibiofibular ligament is the main ligament that is injured in a “high ankle sprain.”
 Therefore, anterolateral ankle impingement is one possible consequence of a high ankle sprain.

 Imaging Studies